kubecost/docs/troubleshoot-install.md

 2. View the status of all Prometheus and Kubecost pods to see if any pods are experiencing errors or are in a Pending state.
 When performing the default Kubecost install we recommend inspecting this with `kubectl get pods -n kubecost`.
 All pods should be either Running or Completed.
 3. View relevent pod logs if any pod is not in the Running or Completed state.

-If your cluster address has changed, you can visit Settings in the Kubecost product to update or you can also add a new cluster.
+If you are able retrieve your config file from this endpoint, we recommend reviewing logs from the cost-analyzer pod to identify any errors.

 Please contact us at team@kubecost.com or on Slack at any point.